 The (MR-1) relay operates and locks in position 5 of the (R-1) switch, when the (LF) selector rests on terminal 1.
-The (MR-1) relay oper ted advances the (R-3) switch to position 2.
+The (MR-1) relay operates advances the (R-3) switch to position 2.
 The circuit functions as described in paragraphs 11 to 22 inclusive advancing the (R-1) switch to position 16 when "K" wiring is used or to 17 if "E" wiring is used in the 2nd revolution.
-When "L" wiring is used the (MR7) relay is shunted in pos.
-16 which closes circuit to advance switch to 17.
-At this time the district had advanced to the register position and connects battery to the (MZ) lead (the call having been charged) which operates the (R) relay.
-This battery is connected through three (18-AN) resistances in parallel in the district; if one or two of these resistances are open the (R) relay will not operate; if these resistances are short-circuited the (BX) relay operates as well as the (R) relay. "hen Fig. C is used the (R) relay operated operates the (WD-1) relay, and in turn operates the (WD) relay.
-The (WD) relay operated locks and the (WD-1) relay releases as soon as the district advances disconnecting battery from the "MZ" lead.
-When "L" and "AD" wiring are used the removal of message register current operates (WD2) relay which advances the sequence switch out of position 17 after the district reaches normal.
+When "L" wiring is used the (MR7) relay is shunted in pose 16 which closes circuit to advance switch to 17.
+At this time the district has advanced to the register position and connects battery to the (MZ) lead (the call having been charged) which operates the (R) relay.
+This battery is connected through three (18-AN) resistances in parallel in the district, if one or two of these resistances are open the (R) relay will not operate, if these resistances are short-circuited the (RX) relay operates as well as the (R) relay.
+The (R) relay operated, operates the (WD-1) relay, and in turn operates the (WD) relay.
+The (WD) relay operated locks and the (WD-1) relay releases as soon as the district advances disconnecting battery from the (MZ) lead.
+When "L" and "AD" wiring are used the removal of message register current operates WD2 relay which advances the sequence switch out of position 17 after the district reaches normal.
 When "L" and "AE" wiring are used, the (WD2) operates the (WD3) relay, which advances the switch.
 The break contact of the (WD3) is used on coin class.
-When Fig. D is used the (R) relay operated, operates the (WD1) relay, and in turn operates the (WD) relay through contacts of (TMR) relay normal, (the (TMR) relay circuit was closed in position 7 with the operation of (AB) relay) the operation of (WD1) relay will open the short circuit from (TMR) condenser and (AN) resistance. which allows the (TMR) relay to operate slowly, the time required to operate the (TMR) relay will match the time the message register current should be applied.
-If the message register current is removed before the contact of (TMR) relay breaks which releases (WD) relay the (FCH1) relay will operate, blocking the circuit in position 17.
-The (CC1) relay will operate when testing coin districts, and the (TMR) relay will stay on its back contact allowing the circuit to function as described above except that the timing feature will not function.
-The timing feature functions as follows: The (TMR) relay is a differential wound relay and both windings are closed in position 7 of test switch with the operation of (AB) relay, and when the (WD1) relay operates following the (R) relay, the "S" winding is opened and connected in series with (TMR) condenser and (AN) resistance, this allows the (TMR) relay to operate thru the "P" winding, its operation being retarded by the (TMR) condenser and (AN) resistance.
-When the (TMR) relay operates the (WD) relay releases, this (WD) relay operated thru the normal contact of the (TMR) relay when the (ND1) relay operated and the (ND) relay locked thru the contact of (TMR) and its own contact to the operating ground.
-When the (WD1) relay releases at the end of the message registration current, with the (WD) relay released the (WD2) relay operated and locks, in turn operating the (WD3) relay when "L" wiring and apparatus is used.
-If an extra impulse of message register current is received during return to normal of district the (WD1) relay will reoperate.
-With (WD3) relay operated the reoperation of (WD1) relay operates (FCH1) relay blocking test circuit in position 17.
-When "AA" and "AD" wiring are used (R-1) switch is advanced to position 17 from ground through the (BX) relay normal through the (WD-1) relay normal and (WD) relay, operated.
-When "AA" and "AE" wiring are used this ground operates the (WD3) relay which advances the R1 switch.
-Should the (BX) relay operate, or should the (R) relay not operate the (R-1) switch will be held in position 17 as a trouble condition.
+If an extra impulse of message register current is received during return to normal of district the (WD1) relay will resperate.
+With (WD2) relay operated the reoperation of (WD1) relay operates (FCH1) relay blocking test circuit in position 17.
+When "AA" and "AD" wiring are used the (R-1) switch is advanced to position 17 from ground thru the (BX) relay normal through the (WD-1) relay normal and (WD) relay, operated.
+When "AA" and "AE" wiring are used this ground operates the (WD3) relay which advances the Rl switch.
+Should the (BX) relay operate, or should the (R) relay not operate, the (R-1) switch will be held in position 17 as a trouble condition.
 When the (R-1) switch leaves position 17, the (RO), (SO), (O), (REL) and (I) relays release.
 The circuit functions in position 18 as described above.